ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 -  Check that the correct baud rate is used for the selected method (115200 on USB or 57600 on Radio/Telemetry)
+-  If attaching via USB, be sure that a few seconds after power up have passed before attempting to connect.
+If you attempted to connect during the bootloader initialization time, Windows may get the wrong USB information.
+Connection attempts after this may require that the USB connection be  unplugged and re-plugged,then wait for bootloader to enter the main code ( few seconds), then attempt the connection.
+Occasionally, MP must be restarted if an attempt to connect is made while in the bootloader initialization period.
 -  If using a COM port on Windows, check that the connection's COM port exists in the Windows Device Manager's list of serial ports.
 -  If your autopilot has an F7 or H7 processor and has CAN ports, then see the section below, :ref:`Troubleshooting Composite Connections <troubleshooting-composite-connections>`